ARPOISE/ARpoise/php/porpoise/README.md

 Events are shared by connecting to the multi-user back-end specified via **RemoteServerUrl**, all events of all layers having the same **SceneUrl** value are shared.

-E.g. when an onClick anmation event of a poi is clicked and the name of the animation event contains the string **Remoted** and event sharing is enabled for the layer the poi is in, the event is not handled locally but sent to the back-end.
+E.g. when an onClick animation event of a poi is clicked and the name of the animation event contains the string **Remoted** and event sharing is enabled for the layer the poi is in, the event is not handled locally but sent to the back-end.
 The back-end forwards the event to all ARpoise clients currently connected that use the same **SceneUrl** value,